 Since commencing operations in 2015, we have devoted substantially all of our efforts and financial resources to building our research and development capabilities and establishing our corporate infrastructure.
 As a result, we have incurred net losses since inception.
-As of December 31, 2023, we had an accumulated deficit of \$484.7 million.

-We have incurred net losses of \$116.8 million and \$83.8 million for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$367.9 million.
+We have incurred net losses of \$83.8 million and \$69.2 million for the years ended December 31, 2022 and 2021, respectively.
 We do not expect to generate product revenue unless and until we obtain approval for the commercialization of a drug candidate, and we cannot assure you that we will ever generate significant product revenue or profits.

 Since inception, we have financed our operations primarily through the sale of equity securities.
 In December 2022, we completed an underwritten public offering (the "2022 Public Offering") of 4,338,104 shares of common stock, at a public offering price of \$18.50 per share and received approximately \$75.0 million in net proceeds, after deducting underwriting discounts and other offering-related costs.
-In May 2022, we completed a sale of pre-funded warrants to purchase 4,000,000 shares of our common stock at a price per pre-funded warrant of \$12.4999 and received approximately \$49.8 million in net proceeds, after deducting offering expenses.
-As of December 31, 2023, we had cash and cash equivalents and marketable securities of \$158.9 million and working capital of \$139.9 million.
+In May 2022, we completed a sale of pre-funded warrants to purchase 4,000,000 shares of our common stock at a price per pre-funded warrant of \$12.4999, and received approximately \$49.8 million in net proceeds, after deducting offering expenses.
+In June 2021, we completed an underwritten public offering (the "2021 Public Offering") of 4,356,060 shares of common stock at a public offering price of \$33.00 per share and received approximately \$134.8 million in net proceeds, after deducting underwriting discounts and other offering-related costs.